kennysmithed/origins2223/origins_reading_wk3.md

 description: Animal Cognition and Communication
 ---

+*As usual, read this blog, do the Fitch reading, and then take the quiz on Top Hat to test your understanding.*

 ## About the reading

 This week's main reading, **Chapter 4 of Fitch (2010)** (pages 143-202), surveys the various cognitive abilities and communication systems on offer in the animal world ([available online via DiscoverEd](https://discovered.ed.ac.uk/permalink/44UOE_INST/7g3mt6/alma9922363073502466)).
 In particular, Fitch discusses experimental evidence, and how the differences and similarities between humans and other animals can shed light on the evolution of language.